 Ingredients

-- In a medium-sized bowl, stir together the cottage cheese, drained pineapple, and mayonnaise.
-Cover the bowl and refrigerate to use later.
+- Make the Base: In a medium bowl, stir together the drained pineapple, cottage cheese, and mayonnaise.
+Cover and refrigerate.

 Expert Tips